Let's (not) Get This All Figured Out

 Generally speaking, June is considered a pretty fantastic time of the year, especially if you happen to live in a part of the country that has clearly differentiated seasons as we do here in the Lehigh Valley (most of the time).
 June tends to be that always fast-moving bit of time when the last of the cooler weather has come to its annual end, and an entire summer still lies before us.
 A blank canvas waiting for each of us to create the memories of outdoor time with family, friends, and neighbors enjoying adventures (no travel required).
 Like an appreciating asset, these times and memories will become more valuable as we get older.

-I have nothing but the most fantastic recollections of my high-school years, especially the accompanying summer vacations.
+I'm fortunate to have nothing but the most fantastic recollections of my high-school years, especially the accompanying summer vacations.
 All of them spent in Western Massachusetts, where I was born and raised.
-I also clearly remember that the common theme of conversations with adults towards the end of high school often including some version of: “Have you figured out what you want to do in the future?”
+That said, I also clearly remember that the common theme of conversations with adults towards the end of high school often including some version of: “Have you figured out what you want to do in the future?”

 Standard variations included: